-- 1. Containers for horticultural classes will be provided UNLESS OTHERWISE STATED. - 2.
+- 1. New in 2025: Containers for horticultural classes are to be provided by the exhibitors. - 2.
 All horticultural and special exhibits MUST BE GROWN by the exhibitor and in their possession at least three months prior to show. - 3.
 Horticultural flowers must be shown with attached foliage unless otherwise stated. - 4.
 When a quantity is stated, no more or less may be exhibited. - 5.
-All containers should have exhibitor's name and telephone number on the bottom. - 6.
-Pot size for Horticultural and Special Exhibits shall not exceed 10" (25.5 cm) in diameter unless otherwise noted. - 7.
+All containers should have exhibitor's name on the bottom. - Pot size for Horticultural and Special Exhibits shall not exceed 10" (25.5 cm) in diameter unless otherwise noted. - 7.
 Any exhibit not clean and free from pests may be removed from the show. - 8.
 Tables will be covered by white plastic coverings. - Horticultural and Design judges are accredited variously, through the Garden Clubs of Ontario and/or the Ontario Horticultural Association.
 Rose judges are accredited by the Canadian Rose Society.
 Ontario Judging and Exhibiting Standards (O.J.E.S.)
 2019 should be followed by exhibitors in preparation of their show entries. - 10.
 While judging is taking place, only judge(s) and show officials may be present in the area being judged.
 Any exhibitor not adhering to this rule may have their exhibits disqualified.